 Patients who’ve suffered a traumatic brain injury (TBI) such as a concussion can encounter a myriad of problems during their recovery.
-One of the more common problems is the inability to maintain balance.
+One of the more common problems with concussions is the inability to maintain balance.

 How Balance is Maintained

-To maintain balance, you have to rely on:
+To maintain our balance, we rely on:

 - Visual feedback

 - Inner ear vestibular mechanism

 The visual and vestibular systems work together with proprioception to control our balance and to help us keep an upright posture.
 Eyesight helps with spatial orientation, the inner ear monitors rotation and linear movement of the head, and proprioception gives us insight into body position relative to the ground.